Best Oil to Season Cast Iron Skillet: Top Picks & Tips

 Vegetable Oils: A Versatile Option

 Vegetable oils are great for seasoning cast iron skillets.
-They offer versatility and accessibility.
-Using vegetable oils can ensure a well-seasoned skillet.
-They can also be found in most kitchens.
+They offer versatility and accessibility, ensuring a well-seasoned skillet.
+Vegetable oils can also be found in most kitchens.
 Below, we explore two excellent choices: Canola Oil and Sunflower Oil.

 Canola Oil For Everyday Use

 Canola oil is a popular choice for seasoning cast iron skillets.
 It’s affordable and widely available.
-This oil has a high smoke point.
-This makes it perfect for high-heat cooking.
-Canola oil also creates a smooth, non-stick surface.
-This helps in cooking and cleaning.
+This oil has a high smoke point, perfect for high-heat cooking.
+Canola oil also creates a smooth, non-stick surface, which helps cook and clean.

 Using canola oil is simple.
 First, clean your skillet thoroughly.
 Then, apply a thin layer of canola oil.
 Make sure to cover all surfaces.
 Place the skillet in the oven at 375°F for an hour.
 Let it cool completely before using.
 Repeat this process for best results.